Pollen Allergy supplement for horses

 When urgent veterinary attention is required

 Allergies generally get worse if the horse’s exposure to the allergen is not reduced.
-Pollen-Ex assists in reducing the histamine response, therefore reducing symptoms and supporting the immune system.
+Pollen-Ex is helpful in calming symptoms and supporting the immune system.
 However, urgent veterinary attention is recommended if your horse shows signs of wheezing, asthma or has difficulty in breathing.

 Herbal remedies do not replace veterinary care.
-If any symptoms persist, consult with your veterinarian.
+If any symptoms persist, please consult your veterinarian.

 Size